Paul Heyman: The Wiseman (2020–2025)

 In late 2021, Heyman's allegiance became a focal point of storyline tension, particularly during Reigns's feud with Lesnar.
 After briefly being written off television in December, Heyman reunited with Lesnar at Day 1 in January 2022.
 However, just weeks later at the Royal Rumble, Heyman betrayed Lesnar and rejoined Reigns, allowing Bobby Lashley to win the WWE Championship in a storyline twist.

 The angle culminated in a Winner-Takes-All Championship Unification match at WrestleMania 38, where Reigns defeated WWE Champion Lesnar to become the Undisputed WWE Universal Champion.
 Heyman continued in his role as Reigns's advisor and adopted the additional title of "Wise Man," serving as a central voice in the Bloodline's presentation.

 Throughout 2022 and 2023, Heyman remained by Reigns's side during a dominant title reign that included a successful defense against Cody Rhodes in the main event of WrestleMania 39.
 Reigns eventually lost the championship to Rhodes at WrestleMania XL in April 2024, ending a historic 1,316-day reign.
 Shortly before the event, Heyman was announced as the first inductee into the WWE Hall of Fame Class of 2024 and was formally inducted during WrestleMania weekend.

-Following Reigns's loss, internal conflict within The Bloodline escalated.
-Solo Sikoa was elevated in storyline as the group's new enforcer and assumed leadership after expelling Jimmy Uso.
-New members, including Tama Tonga, Tonga Loa, and Jacob Fatu, were introduced.
-Heyman, portrayed as a reluctant supporter of this new regime, refused to acknowledge Sikoa as the new Tribal Chief, turning into a tweener in the process.
-On the June 28, 2024, episode of SmackDown, he was forcibly removed from the faction, turning face for the first time since 2014.
+In June 2024, Heyman turned face following a storyline attack by The Bloodline, which was now under the leadership of Solo Sikoa.

 Heyman returned to television in November 2024 and revealed CM Punk as a surprise addition to Reigns's team for Survivor Series: WarGames.
 Following the event, Heyman resumed managing Reigns independently of The Bloodline faction.